-I spoke before packed houses and I presented the new security procedures and trained them on how to respond if – God forbid – they did in fact receive a letter that contained the deadly white powder.
+I spoke before packed houses and I presented the new security procedures and trained them on how to respond if they did, in fact, receive a letter that contained the deadly white powder.
 The information was well received, and I believe I helped quell some of their fears.

-The FBI investigation into the anthrax letters was ongoing until only this year, when a suspect, Dr. Bruce Ivins, a U.S. Army scientist, committed suicide after being notified that he was going to be prosecuted.
+The FBI investigation into the anthrax letters was ongoing until 2008, when a suspect, Dr. Bruce Ivins, a U.S. Army scientist, committed suicide after being notified that he was going to be prosecuted.

-Then, as now, law enforcement and security professionals say that the best approach to take in dealing with the treat of anthrax is to know more about anthrax.
+Law enforcement and security professionals say that the best approach to take in dealing with the threat of anthrax is to know more about anthrax.

 According to the U.S. General Services Administration (GSA), anthrax is not contagious and does not spread from person to person.
 It is treatable and we have antibiotics that are effective.
 Anthrax is a bacterial disease caused by Bacillus Anthracis.
-Anthrax occurs in animals, including goats, sheep, cattle, horses and dear.
-Anthrax is an invisible bacteria that can live in soil, water and dead animals.
+Anthrax occurs in animals, including goats, sheep, cattle, horses, and deer.
+Anthrax is an invisible bacteria that can live in soil, water, and dead animals.